 Project-Based assistance for SDHC-owned properties will not be competitively bid, nor will there be an approval process through HUD.
 Rather, SDHC can make Project-Based funding available in SDHC owned properties in response to a written request.
 A separate request is required per property and must include the following: name and address of the property, total number of units, requested number of Project-Based vouchers, number of vouchers requested per unit size (including square footage for SROs), proposed rent per unit size, population to be served, name of service provider and services to be provided if applicable, and name, title and contact information for the project liaison.
-An original signature from the Division Sr. Vice President or authorized delegate is required on the written request, E-mailed and faxed copies will not be accepted.
+An original signature from the Division Executive Vice President or authorized delegate is required on the written request.